facelessuser/coloraide/docs/src/markdown/average.md

 There are cases where this approach of averaging may not be desired.
 It may be that color averaging is desired without considering transparency.
 If so, `premultiplied` can be disabled by setting it to `#!py False`.
-While the average of transparency is calculated, it can be discared from the final result if desired.
+While the average of transparency is calculated, it can be discarded from the final result if desired.

-It should be noted that when a color is fully transparent, its color components will be ignored, regardless of the `premultiplied` parameter, as fully transparent colors provide no meaniful color information.
+It should be noted that when a color is fully transparent, its color components will be ignored, regardless of the `premultiplied` parameter, as fully transparent colors provide no meaningful color information.

 ```py play
 for i in range(12):